 As flower buds appear, pinch them out to prolong cropping, unless you want the plants to set seed – they can be used as a garnish for salads, too.

-An unusual combination that makes a delicious dish such as this roasted squash, sheep’s cheese and hazelnut salad, will keep the vegetarians in your life happy.
+An unusual combination that makes a delicious dish: roasted squash, sheep’s cheese and hazelnut salad.

 ‘Sky Rocket’:Combines the flavour of wild rocket with salad rocket's speed of growth